top of page

 Central Harlem 55 St. Nicholas Ave and W 113th St

-This recently-relocated Somali restaurant is now serving up its popular fried sambusas and spicy meat stews in the former Seasoned Vegan space (which moved to the East Village).
+This recently-relocated Somali restaurant is now serving up its popular fried sambusas and spicy meat stews in the former Seasoned Vegan space (which has moved to the East Village).

 Central Harlem 206 W 118th St between Adam Clayton Powell Jr. Blvd and St. Nicholas Ave